newjersey/navigator.business.nj.gov/content/src/filings/massage-license-renew.md

 name: Renew Your Massage Therapy License
 id: massage-license-renew
 callToActionLink: https://newjersey.mylicense.com/eGov/PersonSearchResults.aspx
-callToActionText: Renew Your Massage Therapy License
+callToActionText: Renew My Massage Therapy License
 ---
 Your massage and bodywork license will expire every two years on November 30th.
 You will receive a renewal notice in the mail at the address you registered with the Board at least 60 days prior to the expiration of your license.